MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M04Lab02_SalesInsights.md

 14. On the Overview tab, click **Manage >** next to Email engagement.

 15. Confirm Email engagement is enabled via the toggle.

+### Task 3 - Install Sales Insights

+In this task, you will enable Notes analysis and Relationship analytics.

+1. Return to the Overview tab.

+2. Scroll down to the "Get advanced AI capabilities with Sales Insights" section.

+3. Click the **Try Sales Insights** button.

+4. A new window will open with an installation screen.
+Accept the Online Service Terms and click Install.

+5. The installation will start and can take up to 5 minutes.
+While the installation is occurring, return to the Assistant section and explore the other available cards.
+Which cards would be the most useful in the daily life of a sales representative?

+6. Once Sales Insights is installed, return to the **Sales Insights settings** pages and refresh.
+You should now see new tabs in your left menu, including Notes analysis, relationship analytics, lead scoring and opportunity scoring.

+7. Click on the **Notes Analysis** tab and enable the feature.

+8. Select the **Relationship Analytics** tab.

+9. Check the **Enable relationship analytics for your organization** checkbox and click Save.
+Review the data sources.

+Sales Insights is now enabled for your organization.